retaildevcrews/caf-terraform-landingzones-starter/enterprise_scale/construction_sets/aks/online/aks_secure_baseline/02-aks.md

     terraform output -json | jq -r '"https://" + (.domain_name_registrations.value.random_domain.dns_domain_registration_name)'
     ```

-4. You can now test the application from a browser.
+1. You can now test the application from a browser.
 After couple of the minutes the application gateway health check warning should disappear
+If you see "502 Bad Gateway", verify the following

+- The AAD group is added to the AKS cluster as an admin.
+On the Azure portal, open the Kubernetes service created by Terraform, click 'Cluster configuration' in the middle menu, "Admin Azure AD groups" should be set to the newly created AAD group.
+If not, a manual workaround is to search for the group in the list, add it, and save the changes.
+- You are added to the AAD group as a member.

 ## Destroy resources